mbortnichuk/avaj-launcher/README.md

 ## Description
 Aim of this project is to implement an aircraft simulation program based on the UML class diagram.
 All classes are required to be implemented respecting every detail provided in the diagram.
-If necessary, add more classes or include additional attributes, but changing access modifiers and class hireharchy for the classes provided in the diagram is forbidden.
+If necessary, add more classes or include additional attributes, but changing access modifiers and class hireharchy for the classes provided in the diagram are forbidden.

 ## UML Diagram
 ![foo](https://github.com/mbortnichuk/avaj-launcher/blob/master/src/pictures/avaj_uml.jpg "diagram")